bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     .. note:: If you turn this parameter from :paramval:`off` to :paramval:`on`, you must re-run :file:`checksetup.pl` immediately afterward.

-shutdownhtml
-    If there is any text in this field, this Bugzilla installation will be completely disabled and this text will appear instead of all Bugzilla pages for all users, including Admins.
-Used in the event of site maintenance or outage situations.

 announcehtml
     Any text in this field will be displayed at the top of every HTML page in this Bugzilla installation.
 The text is not wrapped in any